Michael-wigontherun/PluginConflictChecker/README.md

 5. Change "PluginTXTPath" to the path to your plugins.txt, This can be the plguins.txt inside "Documents\My Games\Skyrim Special Edition\plugins.txt" or the plugins.txt inside of a MO2 profile
 6. Ensure all \ are doubled in json.
 Example: "Documents\\My Games\\Skyrim Special Edition\\plugins.txt"
 7. If the instance is for Fallout4, change "Fallout4": false to "Fallout4": true
-8. Run PluginConflictChecker.exe and let it generate
+8. Run PluginConflictChecker.exe and let it generate the files for your perusing.

 Files will be generated inside the Reports folder

 ### Additional Settings
 ```
 "FilterOutMasterOverrides"          True will ignore conflicts between a 2 plugins if one requires the other
-"OutputToSeperateFiles"             True will output the main list of plugins and seperated files for each plugin that
+"OutputToSeperateFiles"             True will output the main list of plugins and separated files for each plugin that
                                       conflicts with something
 "Explorer"                          True will open the output folder in Windows Explorer
 "MinCountToOutput"                  Is a integer changing the number will require plugins to have more then the value to be output